-This type of probate is used when complex estates are involved and the intervention of a judge is required to make determinations.
+This type of probate is used when complex estates are involved, and the intervention of a judge is required to make determinations.
 The proceedings for formal probate commence when an interested party, somebody who believes they are entitled to receive the assets from a deceased individual’s will, files a petition in the court to open a formal probate administration.
 The interested party is required to provide the following identification details to open the formal probate proceedings:

-Summary probate proceedings are useful when the value of the estate left behind by the deceased is less than US$75,000 or the individual has been dead for two years or longer.
+Summary probate proceedings are useful when the value of the estate left behind by the deceased is less than US$75,000, or the individual has been dead for two years or longer.
 It is a more streamlined process compared to the other probate proceedings.

 Like formal probate proceedings, summary probate begins after an interested party files a petition in court.
 However, unlike formal probate, no representative is appointed to oversee the estate administration.
-Instead, once when the court determines that the estate qualifies for summary probate it issues an order to transfer the assets to the intended beneficiaries.
+Instead, once the court determines that the estate qualifies for summary probate, it issues an order to transfer the assets to the intended beneficiaries.

 While the requirements for initiating probate vary from state to state, the process is almost similar and involves the following steps:

 The court calls upon witnesses to verify the validity of the will.
 Many will and testaments include self-proving affidavits that legally reaffirm that the will was signed at the time and place it is claimed to have been.
-In absence of these affidavits, the court calls upon witnesses to testify or sign a sworn statement to confirm that the will in question is the one they saw the deceased signing.
+In the absence of these affidavits, the court calls upon witnesses to testify or sign a sworn statement to confirm that the will in question is the one they saw the deceased signing.

-Upon the initiation of the probate proceedings, the court appoints the executor named in the will to oversee the proceedings.
+Upon initiating the probate proceedings, the court appoints the executor named in the will to oversee the proceedings.
 The executor is also known as a personal representative and estate administrator.
 The personal representative receives a document called the letters testamentary from the court.
 Also referred to as letters of authority or letters of administration, the document allows the personal representative to handle and get into transactions on behalf of the estate.

 The first task that the executor undertakes is to locate, account, and determine the value of the decedent’s assets.
 This is done to protect the assets during the probate proceedings.
 Collecting and accounting of assets can be a time-consuming task.
 In the case of real estate, the executor is not required to move into the residence to protect the property.
 But they should ensure that the mortgage payments are taken care of, insurance is renewed, and property taxes are paid.
 For other assets such as collectibles and vehicles, the executor has the right to move them into a safe location.